Biden in Asia: New friends, old tensions, storms at home | Politics

 - South Korea

 President Joe Biden hopes to use his visit to Asia to confirm his belief that long-standing friendships can afford to become even friendlier — and pay dividends.
-His six-day trip starts in South Korea on Friday and ends in Japan at a time when world events are resetting the foundations of the global order.
+He opened the trip in South Korea on Friday and will end in Japan next week at a time when world events are resetting the foundations of the global order.

-The coronavirus pandemic disrupted supply chains and exposed the fragilities of a trading system focused primarily on low prices for consumers and high profits for corporations.
-Then Russia's invasion of Ukraine ushered in a return to Cold War-era intrigues.

 The uncertainty leaves Biden determined to show that America's ultimate power rests with its ability to make friends and influence people rather than the raw capacity of its military and economy.
 A look at some of the key issues and themes on the table for Biden's visit: EASING TENSIONS WITH NEW LEADERS Relations between Japan and South Korea have been at their worst in decades because of disputes over wartime history and trade.
 These are rifts that the countries' two new leaders appear willing to heal, with Biden as a possible interlocutor who could help bring them closer together.

 South Korea's Yoon Suk Yeol assumed the presidency a week ago with the expectation of better ties with Japan.
-Japanese Prime Minister Fumio Kishida, who took office in October, spoke with Yoon by phone the day after his March election victory, saying "sound relations" are crucial for regional and international peace and stability.
+Japanese Prime Minister Fumio Kishida, who took office in October, told Yoon after his March election that "sound relations" are crucial for regional and international peace and stability.

 As Kishida sees it, the rules-based order is threatened by Russia's invasion of Ukraine.
-Japan fears the war that began in February could embolden China to seize territories in the Pacific, a big reason why better relations with South Korea are desired.
-Still, Kishida skipped Yoon's May 10 inauguration and dispatched his foreign minister instead.
-Because the U.S. has a relationship with both countries, one likely bridge toward improving relations is focusing on the shared interests of all three nations.
+Japan fears the war could embolden China to seize territories in the Pacific, a big reason why better relations with South Korea are desired.
+Still, Kishida skipped Yoon's May 10 inauguration, sending his foreign minister instead.
+Because the U.S. has relations with both countries, one likely bridge toward improving ties is focusing on their shared interests.

 NORTH KOREAN PRESSURE COOKER Biden's visit comes as the allies face a growing threat from North Korea's nuclear weapons and missile program.
 The country's authoritarian leader Kim Jong Un is trying to force the United States to accept the idea of the North as nuclear power and he's out to negotiate security and economic concessions from a position of strength.